 Double Chocolate Kit Kat Cookies

 I have been fascinated with Halloween since I moved to the US six years ago.
 It's not really a big thing in NZ, and I have decided that my favourite thing is absolutely all of the tiny candy.
-So when ALDI asked me to develop a recipe around their Halloween products this year, I was ALL IN.
+I love making homemade cookies, so adding Kit Kats was a bit of a no brainer here.

 The perfect way to use Halloween candy

 I know Halloween will look a wee bit different for a lot of us this year.
 This recipe captures all the fun things about tiny candy bars, and pops them into a cookie!
 I started with a chocolate base, added in some chocolate morsels, and then mixed in a whole lot of chopped Kit Kat bars.

 The chocolate gives the cookie a super delicious gooeyness, and then the Kit Kats are crunchy from the wafer and sweet from the milk chocolate coating.
 I loaded up the cookies with them and made them large bakery style.
 I then finished them some more chopped Kit Kats and some salt.

 These cookies are super easy to make and the mixture comes together really quickly.
 It also requires no chilling time, meaning you can have Kit Kat cookies ready in well under an hour.

 This recipe is super simple and comes together with pantry staples and then some chopped Kit Kats.